How to Add Users to Google Search Console Properties

 Sometimes it makes sense to get some help, an audit, or just an outside perspective on your web properties.
 Here are some simple instructions on how to add a user to a Google Search Console property (formerly known as Google Webmaster Tools).

 Confused about Search Console?
-Here’s a brief post a way to understand how the Google web tools work together.
+Here’s a brief post on a good way to understand how the Google web tools work together.

 Prerequisites for adding users to a Search Console property